SAASphysics/course-physics/README.md

-Bare template for a course website using the pelican blog engine.
+Base template for the physics course website at SAAS,using the pelican blog engine.

 Currently using a modification of the elegant theme, elegant-course.

 To modify for use:

- 0. fork a copy of the repo for use in your course

- 1. search for TODO tags in the files to modify to suit your course
+ 1. Modify links and settings to suit  the trimester

  2. run make all to generate the site

-Recommended:

- Create a "base" branch for the course with all the boilerplate established.

- Create branches from the base for each iteration of the course.